 Starting a business, being self-employed, or working as a consultant is a dream come true for most professionals, the problem comes in marketing the services and attracting clients.
 Figure this part out and you are well on your way to writing your own cheques.

 Do you have the necessary certifications and experience?

 There are various certifications you may need depending on your line of work for example CMA or IABA for Financial Consultants, IPMA-CP for HR Consultants, PMP or MPM for Project Manager, you get the drill.
-Experience is also key, I doubt anyone will hire a consultant based on qualifications alone, businesses want to know what you are going to recommend you’ve put in practice before.
+Experience is also key, I doubt anyone will hire an independent consultant based on qualifications alone, businesses want to know what you are going to recommend you’ve put in practice before.

 Are you a subject matter expert in your field?

 You can’t give what you don’t have, you need to be extremely knowledgeable if you want to be a good consultant who gets repeat business and recommendations.